Changdeokgung Palace: The Palace of Illustrious Virtue

 Ok.
 Maybe that quote was the only thing not historically correct, but that sangeuk (Six Flying Dragon) was so amazing, it motivated me to read more about the actual history that inspired the drama, and to finally set my foot in Korea to explore their rich culture and this beautiful palace.

-Anyways, back to the historically rich Changdeokgung, and the illustrious Yi Bang-won.
+Anyways, back to the historically rich Changdeokgung Palace, and the illustrious Yi Bang-won.
 Yi Bang-won, later known as King Taejong, ended up reigning for eighteen years, much longer than the two years of his brother and the six years of his father.
 Ultimately, Changdeok Palace served as the principal seat of the dynasty for more than 250 years and saw thirteen kings walk through its gates.

 As you tour the palace ground, you are greeted with exquisite colours and breathtaking craftsmanship, and lucky for me, beautiful spring blossoms of whites, pinks and yellow.
 It is little wonder the Kings of the Joseon Dynasty greeted foreign dignitaries and hosted major gatherings in this tastefully refine palace.